The Shawshank Redemption: Plot

 In 1965, Andy and Red befriend Tommy Williams, a young inmate convicted of burglary.
 Andy helps Tommy pass his General Educational Development exam, and Tommy later reveals that his cellmate at another prison confessed to committing the murders for which Andy was convicted.
 When Andy informs Norton, the warden refuses to act.
 Although Andy promises to keep the money laundering a secret, Norton sends Andy to solitary confinement and has Hadley kill Tommy under the guise of an escape attempt.
-Norton then threatens to destroy the library, strip Andy of guard protection, and transfer him to harsher conditions if he refuses to continue with his scheme.
+Norton then threatens to destroy the library, strip Andy of guard protection, and transfer him to harsher conditions if Andy refuses to continue with the money-laundering scheme.

-A dishevelled Andy is released from solitary confinement after two months.
+A disheveled Andy is released from solitary confinement after two months.
 He tells a skeptical Red that he dreams of living in Zihuatanejo, a town on the Mexican Pacific coast, where he can start anew.
-He asks Red to promise, once he is released, to travel to a specific hayfield near Buxton and recover a package that Andy buried there.
+He asks Red to promise, once Red is released, to travel to a specific hayfield near Buxton and recover a package that Andy buried there.
 Red worries that Andy is suicidal, especially after learning that he asked a fellow inmate for a rope.

 At the next day's roll call, the guards find Andy's cell empty.
-An irate Norton throws a rock at a poster of Raquel Welch hanging on the cell wall, revealing a tunnel that Andy had dug with his rock hammer over 19 years.
+An irate Norton throws a stone at a poster of Raquel Welch hanging on the cell wall, revealing a tunnel that Andy had dug with his rock hammer over 19 years.
 The previous night, Andy escaped through the tunnel and prison sewage pipe, taking with him Norton's suit, shoes, and the ledger containing evidence of the corruption at Shawshank.
 While guards search for him, Andy poses as Randall Stephens and withdraws over $370,000 of the laundered money from various banks, (Note: The $370,000 Andy takes in 1966 is equivalent to $ in .) before mailing the ledger to a local newspaper.
-State police arrive at Shawshank and take Hadley into custody, while Norton commits suicide to avoid arrest.
+State police arrive at Shawshank and take Hadley into custody, while Norton kills himself to avoid arrest.